varnish/Varnish-Book/varnish_book.rst

 VCL Migrator from Varnish 3 to Varnish 4
 ----------------------------------------

-- *varnish3to4* is a script to assist you migrating a VCL file from Varnish 3 to 4.
+- *varnish3to4* is a script that assists you migrating a VCL file from Varnish 3 to 4.
 - Download it from https://github.com/fgsch/varnish3to4

 .. container:: handout